rodgerbj/boilerplate/README.md

-# Boilerplate
+# Boilerplate and Tutorial Sample Files
-Boilerplate files for Joomla! extensions.
+Boilerplate files for Joomla!
+4 extensions.

+# Tutorial Sample Files
+You can find the Tutorial Sample Files in the folder *Tutorial* :)

 # Installation
-The boilerplates can be installed as-is using the Extension Manager.
+The boilerplates are in the folder src.
+They can be installed as-is using the Extension Manager.
 However, the component, module and plugin will be called Foo :)

 To create installable zip packages, you only need to zip the folder with the files and it is ready to be installed.

 # Customizing
 To customize the boilerplates using your own name you need to take the following steps: